Lumi-supercomputer/LUMI-training-materials/docs/2day-next/ME08-Exercises-4.md

 -   Start with the [exercises on "Slurm on LUMI"](E07-Slurm.md)

+    You may want to postpone the advanced exercise a bit as that one takes a lot of time.

 -   Proceed with the [exercises on "Process and Thread Distribution and Binding"](E08-Binding.md)